Brian Thompson (sailor)

 Brian Thompson (born 5 March 1962) is a British yachtsman.
-He was the first Briton to twice break the speed record for sailing around the world, and the first to sail non-stop around the world four times.
-He is highly successful offshore racer on all types of high-performance yachts, from 21-foot Mini Transat racers to 140-foot Maxi Trimarans.
+He was the first Briton to break the speed record twice for sailing around the world, and the first to sail non-stop around the world four times.
+He is a highly successful offshore racer on all types of high-performance yachts, from 21-foot Mini Transat racers to 140-foot Maxi Trimarans.

 Biography

 He started his career in the OSTAR in 1992 with his own yacht.
 He sailed a lot on multihulls with Steve Fosset with whom he set several records, mainly the around the world sailing record in 2004.

-In 2005, he won the Oryx Quest, round the world crewed race, on Doha 2006, ex-Club Med.
+In 2005, he won the Oryx Quest, round the world crewed race, in Doha 2006, ex-Club Med.
 In 2006, he won the Volvo Ocean Race on ABN AMRO One as a crewmember of Mike Sanderson.
 The same year, he finished 6th in the Route du Rhum, in IMOCA class.
 He finished 5th of the Vendée Globe 2008–2009 on a 60 feet IMOCA class Bahrain Team Pindar.

 In 2012, he won the Jules Verne Trophy as helmsman and trimmer for Loïck Peyron, on the maxi-multihull Banque Populaire V. He then became the first British sailor with four non-stop laps of the world.